 Eligibility workers explain eligibility requirements for these programs, guide individuals through the application process, and communicate legal rights to applicants.

 The U.S. Department of Housing and Urban Development reports that roughly 970,000 households live in public housing units.

 Each of these households had to go through the eligibility determination process.
 This process includes reviewing an applicant’s annual gross household income and considering other factors, such as a person’s age, family status, and whether they qualify as having a disability.

 Along the journey, eligibility workers provide applicants with information and guidance.
 Their work also includes checking an applicant’s references to make sure they’ll be good tenants.

 Fundamental Skills for Eligibility Workers

-Core essential skills for eligibility workers include the verbal communication skills necessary to engage with individuals.
-Verbal communication competencies come with active listening skills, which are vital to understanding individuals’ needs and demonstrating compassion.
+Core essential skills for eligibility workers include the oral communication skills necessary to engage with individuals.
+Oral communication competencies come with active listening skills, which are vital to understanding individuals’ needs and demonstrating compassion.
 Written communication skills are necessary because social services often require a lot of paperwork.
 Additionally, eligibility workers may need to reach out to or follow up with individuals through email and other electronic forms of communication.

-Make a Positive Difference for Individuals and Communities
+Make a Positive Difference for Individuals and Communities as an Eligibility Worker

 Eligibility workers use their knowledge of social work to address inequity one individual and family at a time.
-Earning a social work degree teaches them the skills to help marginalized individuals, families, and groups access programs and tools to overcome struggles with homelessness, employment, healthcare, and more.
+Earning a social work degree teaches them the skills to help marginalized individuals, families, and groups access programs and tools to overcome struggles with homelessness, unemployment, lack of healthcare, and more.
 They use their compassion and wide breadth of communication, problem-solving, and analytical skills to help people find the help they need to improve their lives.